andre-leonardo/plymouth-theme-alucardSOTN/README.md

 ---
 **Credits & Disclaimer:**
-The character "Alucard" and the "Familiar Sword" are properties of Konami Digital Entertainment.
+The character "Alucard" and the "Sword Familiar" are properties of Konami Digital Entertainment.
 This is a non-commercial, fan-made theme.